-ARVON TOWNSHIP SCHOOL DISTRICT Notes to Basic Financial Statements June 30, 2021
+ARVON TOWNSHIP SCHOOL DISTRICT Notes to Basic Financial Statements June 30, 2023

 Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
 The General Fund is the District's only major fund.
-Nonmajor funds are aggregated and presented in a single column.
+The Food Service Fund is the District's only nonmajor fund.

 Fund Financial Statements - Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Fund level statements include a Balance Sheet and a Statement of Revenues, Expenditures and Changes in Fund Balances.
-The Balance Sheet reports current assets, current liabilities and fund balances.
+The Balance Sheet reports current assets, current liabilities, and fund balances.
 The Statement of Revenues, Expenditures and Changes in Fund Balances reports on the sources and uses of current financial resources.
 This differs from the economic resources measurement focus used to report at the district-wide level.
-Reconciliations between the two sets of statements are provided in separate schedules.
+Reconciliations between the two sets of statements are provided separately.